flutter/website/src/docs/cookbook/design/fonts.md

     property of a
     [`TextStyle`]({{site.api}}/flutter/painting/TextStyle-class.html) object.

-  * The `style` property specfies whether the outlines in the file are `italic` or `normal`.
+  * The `style` property specifies whether the outlines in the file are `italic` or `normal`.
 These values correspond to the [`FontStyle`]({{site.api}}/flutter/dart-ui/FontStyle-class.html) and can be used in the